junkdog/agrotera/README.md

 Agrotera consists of two intermingling parts.

 ### agrotera-lombok
-Responsible for declaring the fields, inferred from `@ArtemisSystem`, ensuring that the IDE doesn't complain about unresolved fields.
+Responsible for declaring the fields, inferred from annotations, ensuring that the IDE doesn't complain about unresolved fields.

 Provides `@Profiler`, `@ArtemisSystem` and `ArtemisManager`, processed alongside